shshemi/tabiew/tutorial/tutorial.md

 ## Command Pallete

 Command pallete is activated by pressing `:`.
-While in command mode, press `enter` to execute or `esc` to cancel the command.
-The command is shown as you type in at the bottom of the screen in place of the status bar.
+While in the command pallete, press `enter` to execute the entered command or `esc` to return to the table.

 ![image not found](images/command_mode.png)